-Before you do anything else, get your cash under control.
+Before you do anything else, get your cash under control and business stability.
 In this article, we’re focusing on your cash inflow only.
 Cash control is a matter of good housekeeping, diligence and communication.

 Ask yourself and your teams these questions below.
 If the answer to any of these is “No” — consider changing your approach.
 If you can answer yes to all, you are off to a good start.

 - For every hour spent on any service or project: Has it been tracked on time so that it can be included on the next time/material invoice?